-In the long-distance ring, temperature plays a much bigger role than simply how comfortable you are while shooting.
+In the long-distance shooting ring, air temperature plays a much bigger role in ballistics than simply how comfortable you are while shooting.

 - Ambient air temperature has an inverse effect on air density.

 - This can create a balancing effect in elevation change.

 - The change in air temperature can affect bullet drop measured in inches at some ranges.

 - Air temperature also effects powders, making them burn hotter and faster.